TeleVoyant/meta_logger/readme.md

 - Remember to deactivate it, so as to clean up the text file

+## Background

+I love listening to internet radio on VLC as i do some coding sessions.

+I programmed this plugin (for the first time ever) over the weekend with a sole goal to to roughly capture and log song metadata details (i.e. song title and artist) for later download

+Often bangers are played, which then gets me on guilty road, getting me off my zen-mode and start searching for the song name, before the next song is played and loose it forever. this extension will log all that is played on a text file, so that i can focus on codes :)

 ## Disclaimer:

 Despite that this plugin 'should' run on all platforms with vlc > 2.11,